This post may contain affiliate links. See our disclosure policy.

 - Lightly moisten the outside rim of the pie crust by dipping your finger in water and "painting" around the edge of the crust.
 This will help to seal in the juices so it doesn't make a mess in your oven.*

-- Slit vents in the top of the crust in a decorative pattern.
+- Cut small slits in the top of the crust in a decorative pattern.

 - In a small bowl, whisk egg white until it is foamy.
 Using a pastry brush, brush the top of the pie with the egg white.